vuestorefront/storefront-api/README.md

 Storefront API comes with a default product schema - compatible with the [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project - and can be a drop-in replacement for `vue-storefront-api`.
 You can easily start a dev instance including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).

-### Elastic 5.6
+### Elastic 7.2

-To run `storefront-api` in `development` mode with ElasticSearch 5.6, please run:
+To run `storefront-api` in `development` mode with ElasticSearch 7.2, please run:

 `docker-compose up`

-Then, to restore the demo data set, please run:

-`docker exec -it sfa_app_1 yarn restore`

-### Elastic 7.2

-To run `storefront-api` in `development` mode with ElasticSearch 7.2, please:

-Change the config file (`config.elasticsearch.apiVersion`):

-`echo '{ "elasticsearch": { "apiVersion": "7.2" } }' > config/local.json`

-Then start the docker container:
-`docker-compose -f docker-compose.elastic7.yml up `

 Restore the demo data set:
 `docker exec -it sfa_app_1 yarn restore7`